Post

 Mind the aspect ratio on MacBooks

-If you do not have an external HiDPI display, you can record a screencast on your MacBook's Retina display.
-On my MacBook Air M1, the aspect ratio is 16:10 and not 16:9.
+If you don’t have an external HiDPI display, you can record a screencast on your MacBook’s Retina display.
+On my MacBook Air M1 the aspect ratio is 16:10, not 16:9.
 As of macOS 12.4, there is no way to set a 16:9 resolution for the built-in display.
-The other surprise is that the DPR of the default scaled resolution is 2560/1440 = 16/9 = 1.7777778 (less than 2):
+Another surprise is that the DPR of the default scaled resolution is 2560/1440 = 16/9 = 1.7777778 (less than 2):

 ResolutionDPRDescription

-2560 by 16001Actual resolution.
+2560 by 16001Actual resolution

-1440 by 90016/9Default scaled resolution.
+1440 by 90016/9Default scaled resolution

 Actual resolution and default scaled resolution on the MacBook Air M1.

-To record a 16:9 screencast on a MacBook Air M1 with default scaled resolution, you have two options:
+To record a 16:9 screencast on a MacBook Air M1 with the default scaled resolution, you have two options:

 Record full screen 16:9 on a MacBook’s built-in display